AlaaElden98/CollegeSystem/README.md

 ## Database

-To ensure you can use our app .. you must download standar data .
+To ensure you can use our app .. you must download standard data .

-its data come from Ministry of education . this data contain national ID and seating number of each student .
+it's a data that given from Ministry of education . this data contains national ID and seating number for each student .

 you can download this file and put on firebase runtime as a standard data .

-[Dounload database from here](https://drive.google.com/drive/folders/1-ek67gnb6vaAB-a-PbLogiadsCZ11Yjy?usp=sharing) .. this is a json file you can import that in firebase directly.
+[Download database from here](https://drive.google.com/drive/folders/1-ek67gnb6vaAB-a-PbLogiadsCZ11Yjy?usp=sharing) .. this is a json file you can import that in firebase directly.

 ![importDatabase](https://user-images.githubusercontent.com/48976562/74079765-89e5ed00-4a44-11ea-8709-833733ec81cd.JPG)